openaps/AndroidAPSdocs/docs/EN/Usage/Smoothing-Blood-Glucose-Data.md

 ## No Smoothing

+Use this option:

-Use this option only if your CGM data is being properly smoothed by your collector app before being transmitted to AAPS.
+- only if your CGM data is being properly smoothed by your collector app before being transmitted to AAPS; or
-Use this option with G6 (BYODA), Libre 2 and 3 from xDrip+ (already smoothed by the app).
+- with G6 (BYODA), Libre 2 and 3 from xDrip+ (already smoothed by the app).